AndyCYao/personal_webpage/content/courses/blockchain_course.md

 any of the new coins are just ethereum smart contracts.

 __Ethereum Virtual Machine (EVM)__ every full node runs an EVM

 Gas = StartGas - 5 * len(DATA) (subtract 5 gas per byte in txt data)

+#### Smart Contract

+You can think of smart contract as "objects" in OOP. one of the Op code in ethereum is "delegate call", which allows you to reference other smart contracts.

+You can look for smart contract library by looking for main net address.

+The main programming langauge for smart contract is __solidity__ , is contract oriented, has inheritance, has inline assembly.

+as smart contract developers, we dont get to control the order of execution in the block. that's up to the miner.

+if a smart contract is design like functional programming, as in it doesn't modify any state, then this does not have to be commit to the block , so saves on gas.

+---
+### Aug 14 2018 Monday William Phan
+EVM is deterministic, so it is hard to get randomness in the system.

+Look into profitTrailer

+---
+### Aug 15 2018 Tuesday William Phan
+To check if a public address is a smart contract instead of a real perosn , check the code field of the transaction.

+counterparty risk - a chance that the person might not uphold the contract,

+oraclized - allows randomize mechanism

+__ERC 721__ proposes a creation of non-fungible units, like cryptokitty

+#### Ethernaut Solidity Static Methods

+* `GetBalance(address)` returns the balance of the contract.
+* `contract.sendTransaction()` sends ethers to a contract
+* `contract.abi` to see the list of available functions for the contract

 #### Ethereum Notes:
 1 ETH